lightpoichich/baserow/docs/guides/installation/install-on-heroku.md

 # Installation on Heroku

-> The Heroku template and one click
+> The Heroku template and one click to deploy button are currently in beta.

 Heroku is a platform as a service that enables developer to build, run and operate applications entirely in the cloud.
 We have created a template that allows you to